 When exporting from: The following data types can be exported: FlexNet Manager Suite Hardware inventory, installed applications, and contracts.
-ServiceNow Assets and contracts
+ServiceNow Assets and contracts of these data types to ServiceNow.

-Note: When exporting from FlexNet Manager Suite, the three data types each correspond to a check box in the ServiceNow export settings section Integrations tab on the System Settings page.
-You can export any or all of these data types to ServiceNow.
 When exporting from ServiceNow, assets and contracts can be included in the export, as configured in scheduled jobs that can be accessed from either of the following ServiceNow menus: for integration application 5.x, see Flexera Integration > Export Configuration > Scheduled Jobs, or for integration application 4.x, see FlexNet Manager Suite > Scheduled Jobs.